cirosantilli/linux-kernel-module-cheat/README.md

 You can still send key presses to QEMU however even without the mouse capture, just either click on the title bar, or alt tab to give it focus.

+## gdbserver

+Step debug userland processes to understand how they are talking to the kernel.

+In guest:

+    /gdbserver.sh /myinsmod.out /hello.ko

+In host:

+    ./rungdbserver kernel_module-1.0/user/myinsmod.out

+You can find the executable with:

+    find buildroot/output.x86_64~/build -name myinsmod.out

+Using the one under `buildroot/output.x86_64~/target` would be easier as the path is the same as in guest, but unfortunately those executables are stripped to make the guest smaller.
+TODO: there is an option to disable that, but I wonder if it won't slow things down a lot.

+Also remember that BusyBox executables are all symlinks, so if you do on guest:

+    /gdbserver.sh ls

+on host you need:

+    ./rungdbserver busybox-1.26.2/busybox

+As usual, different archs work with:

+    ./rungdbserver -a arm kernel_module-1.0/user/myinsmod.out

 ## X11

-x86 has X11 support, simply run:
+Only tested successfully in `x86_64`:

     startx

 More details: <https://unix.stackexchange.com/questions/70931/how-to-install-x11-on-my-own-linux-buildroot-system/306116#306116>

-Not sure how well the graphics stack represents real systems, but if it does it would be a good way to understand how it works.
+Not sure how well that graphics stack represents real systems, but if it does it would be a good way to understand how it works.

+On ARM, `startx` hangs at a message:

+    vgaarb: this pci device is not a vga device

+and nothing shows on the screen, and:

+    grep EE /var/log/Xorg.0.log

+says:

+    (EE) Failed to load module "modesetting" (module does not exist, 0)

 ## Table of contents